Common questions & answers about HPV-positive oropharyngeal squamous cell cancer (HPV-OSCC)

 - The vaccine is recommended for people ages nine to 26 years old.

-- The risk of HPV-OSCC may be slightly higher among spouses of HPV-OSCC but this cancer remains rare among spouses.
+- The risk of HPV-OSCC (HPV-positive oropharyngeal squamous cell cancer) may be slightly higher among spouses of HPV-OSCC but this cancer remains rare among spouses.